What is a Repair Café?

 What if my item can’t be repaired?

 If your item can’t be repaired at the event, our repairer volunteers will do their best to inform you if your item is potentially repairable or not.
-In the case of advice on future repair, they may be able to let you know what spare parts to buy and encourage you to bring it back to the same event, to the next event, or a different event across the county.
+In the case of advice on future repair, they may be able to let you know what spare parts to buy and encourage you to bring it back to a future event.
 Or they may point you towards local commercial repair businesses.
-As there is not yet a local repair shop map or guide, use your search engine to help you find your nearest repair shop.
 In case your item has reached the end of its life, repairers or host volunteers will be able to advise on recycling or disposal options.

 Are there any other Repair Cafés?